szabgab/slides/git/basics.md

 Add this file to the repository and commit it.
 This will ensure that no one in the project will have the extra files problem.

+## .git/info/exclude
+{id: git-info-exclude}
+{i: exclude}

+You can have a file called `.git/info/exclude` with similar format to the `.gitignore` file where you would list the files that should be ignored only on your computer.
+I don't think it is a good practice to use this.

+* Others might have the same files that need to be excluded.
+* You might move to a different computer and need to set that up manually.